 Every single one of us who wanted to repeal it failed.

-So what do we learn from that and how do we move on as a team?
+And how do we move on as a team?

 I lived through the contract years.

-And Republicans fail when they decide to commit civil war against themselves, and they forget that the Democrats are the opponents, and they forget what the real source of the problem is.
+And Republicans fail when they decide to commit civil war against themselves and they forget that the Democrats are the opponents and they forget what the real source of the problem is.

 The real source of the problem is not Mitch McConnell.